1ph/sim_reader/docs/GLOBALPLATFORM.md

 ## Security and safety notes

 - **Never brute-force ADM/keys**: many cards have permanent attempt counters.
-- Prefer `-gp-probe` and `-gp-auto` first.
+- Prefer `gp probe` and `--auto` first.
-- Use `-gp-delete` only if you fully understand which AIDs you are removing.
+- Use `gp delete` only if you fully understand which AIDs you are removing.

 ---